hb9ssb/trx-control/README.md

 # trx-control

-Software to control amateur radio transceivers and related hardware like relays, GPIO-pins and rotators.
+Extensible software to control amateur radio transceivers and related hardware like relays, GPIO-pins and rotators and to integration clients with third-party software using application specific extensions.

 trx-control consists of trxd(8), a daemon to control the transceivers and other hardware, trxctl(1), a command line utility to access trxd(8), and,